rm3887/NLU-Project-PreTraining-RoBERTa/README.md

-Trying to pre-train a BERT model and load the word embeddings into RoBERTa for social media content moderation.
+Content Moderation for Reddit using a finetuned model of RoBERTa